- A minimum of 120 hours is needed for a Bachelor of Arts - Lifespan Care Administration.

 Electives fulfill the remaining hours necessary for the completion of a BA degree after general education and BA major requirements have been met.

-Electives can be taken online through OU Extended Campus and/or transferred from another college or university, subject to the minimum graduation requirements presented above.
+Electives can be taken online through the College of Professional and Continuing Studies and/or transferred from another college or university, subject to the minimum graduation requirements presented above.